-The summer of 2012 has seen an increased level of attention to the ability of political scientists to do “non-lousy” forecasting (Stevens 2012).
+The summer of 2012 has seen an increased level of attention to political scientists’ ability to do “non-lousy” forecasting (Stevens 2012).
 The irony is that forecasting per se has never been at the heart of social science, despite claims to the contrary.
-It is therefore worth noting that our ensemble depends on the insight contained in all of the individual components, even if their weights may be small.
-In the end, mere predictive accuracy is not a substitute for substantively oriented research.
-Our belief is that the act of forecasting serves as an additional heuristic, one normally demanded of scientific endeavors wherein a replication of results in a new situation is expected to produce the same findings.
-This predictive heuristic enables us to improve our models by showing us where they break down, as well as where they are upheld.
+Therefore, we emphasize that our ensemble depends on the insight contained in all of the individual components.
+In the end, mere predictive accuracy cannot substitute for substantively oriented research.
+Forecasting serves as an additional heuristic, one normally demanded of scientific endeavors wherein a replication of results in a new situation is expected to produce the same findings.
+This predictive heuristic can improve our models by showing us where they break down, as well as where they stand strong.

 Thus, the predictive enterprise works collectively and individually to improve understanding of the political world.
-It is important to keep score for both the individual models and the forecasting literature as a whole so we actually know whether or not we are getting better.
-It is noteworthy that in the one area in which there is some track record of political science forecasting, namely the prediction of the U.S. presidential elections, the accuracy of the well-known models are fairly good by some measures.
-For example, the average absolute error in-sample is about 1.5%.
+Keeping score for both the individual models and the forecasting literature as a whole tells us if we are improving.
+Note, therefore, that in the one area in which there is some track record of political science forecasting, namely the prediction of the US presidential elections, the well-known models perform fairly well by some measures.
+For example, the average absolute error in-sample is about 1.6%.
 This is not perfect by any stretch of the imagination, but hardly lousy.
-Indeed, it seems clear that not only the diversity of models but also their accuracy has improved over time.
+Indeed, the diversity of models, as well as their accuracy, has improved over time.

-There is no guarantee that our ensemble estimate will be the most accurate in the 2012 election.
-The future is full of surprises, and we only have a small number of relevant elections on which to construct our ensemble model.
-However, given what we do know about the performance of these nine models of presidential voting, we can derive an estimate in which we place a high degree of confidence: between 48% and 53% of the U.S. voters will support the incumbent in 2012 and there is a 70% probability that the vote for Obama will be greater than 50%.
+We cannot guarantee that our ensemble estimate is the most accurate in the 2012 election.
+The future is full of surprises, and we only have a small number of relevant elections on which to construct our ensemble estimates. <\PQ_Start\>However, given what we know about the performance of these nine models of presidential voting, we derive an estimate in which we place a high degree of confidence: between 46% and 52% of the US voters will support the incumbent in 2012, and there is a 56% probability that the vote for Obama will be greater than 50%.<\PQ_End\>

 <heading1> Acknowledgements

-We thank Alan Abramowitz, Michael Berry, James Campbell, Alfred Cuzán, Robert Erikson and Christopher Wlezien, Douglas Hibbs, Thomas Holbrook, Michael Lewis-Beck and Charles Tien, as well as Brad Lockerbie for generously sharing their data with us for this enterprise.
-All their contributions are described in detail elsewhere in this symposium, but are not indexed separately within this .
+We thank Alan Abramowitz, Michael Berry, James Campbell, Alfred Cuzán, Robert Erikson and Christopher Wlezien, Douglas Hibbs, Thomas Holbrook, Michael Lewis-Beck and Charles Tien, Brad Lockerbie, as well as Helmut Norporth and Michael Bednarczuk for generously sharing their data with us for this enterprise.
+All their contributions are described in detail elsewhere in this symposium, but are not herein separately indexed.

 <heading> NOTES